audiofreak9/X10-Echo/README.md

 This repository is for my Amazon Echo X10 Home Control tutorial found here http://coreyswrite.com/tips-tricks/amazon-echo-x10-home-control/.

-This file 'provides on/off/dim X10 capability.
+This file provides on/off/dim X10 capability.

 Prerequisites for this to function include:
 <ul>